 Finally, I strongly encourage you to become familiar with the game as soon as possible.
 We will have one class session to familiarize you with the game.
 However, the simulation is very complex.
-You are free to practice in the computer lab in Candler Hall where the simulation will take place, or you can buy a copy of the game on-line, for $20.00.
-If you want to really get started this is perhaps the best way to practice before the simulation begins.
+You are free to practice in the computer lab in Candler Hall, where the simulation will take place, or you can buy a copy of the game online for $20.00.
+If you want to get started, this is perhaps the best way to practice before the simulation begins.
 If you choose to do this, please make sure you get version 4, not version 5.

 Timetable for Readings and Completion of Assignments

-As this class meets on a seminar schedule (once a week), complete the readings prior to class.
+As this class meets on a seminar schedule (once a week), complete the readings before class.
 Typically, we will spend the first hour in a lecture format and discuss the readings.
-We will then break, and spend the remainder of class playing the simulation.
+We will then break, and spend the remainder of the class playing the simulation.
 All the readings are available via the noted web link or through UGAʼs online journals.

-Notice, some of the weeks do not have readings assigned.
-This is intentional.
-There are several core concepts that we want to deliver and these readings are assigned below.
-However because the simulation is unstructured, each class has a different set of experiences (some are characterized by a lot of conflict, others utilize international agreements, etc).
-I have assembled a set of reading blocks that we will assign each week as the simulation develops.
-In this way we can match the contemporary scholarship directly to your experiences in gameplay.
-At the end of each session I will assign a reading block for the following week.
+PLEASE CHECK THE SYLLABUS EACH WEEK.
+There are several core concepts that we want to deliver, and these readings are assigned below.
+However, because the simulation is unstructured, each class has a different set of experiences (a lot of conflict characterizes some, others utilize international agreements, etc.).
+As a result, I will likely change the readings as the simulation evolves.
+This way, we can match the research you confront directly to your experiences in gameplay.

-Introduction: Explanation of course, responsibilities, and syllabus.
-Form teams for simulation
+Introduction: Explanation of the course, responsibilities, and syllabus.
+Form teams for simulation.